openfaas/docs/docs/reference/triggers.md

 OpenFaaS has a built-in queue system with NATS Streaming, however you can also invoke functions using the pub/sub mechanism of [NATS](https://nats.io) Core.

 View the [nats-connector](https://github.com/openfaas/nats-connector)

-### AWS SNS

-AWS SNS subscriptions can be used to trigger OpenFaaS functions.
-The approach does not require any separate connector.
-You can subscribe to an SNS topic and confirm the subscription via HTTP.

-The AWS SDKs can be used to manage the subscription and to verify messages.

 ### CloudEvents